simvue-io/docs/docs/tutorial/analysis.md

     ...,
 ]
 ```
-This should show you a list of all of the runs which you have ran using the final code in the section above.
+This should show you a list of all of the runs which you have ran using the final code in the `Tracking & Monitoring` section of the tutorial.
 You can check that it is correct by going to the 'Runs' tab on the UI, adding filters to the top by pressing the `Folder` and `Tags` buttons and selecting the correct values, and checking that the runs listed in the UI match those in the list of dictionaries printed to the command line.

 We will store the name of the first run which fits our criteria in a variable, for use in the rest of the code:
 ``` py